 Under the Delaware General Corporation Law, a shareholder has the right to put any proposal before the annual meeting of shareholders, provided it complies with the notice provisions in the governing documents.
-A special meeting may be called by the board of directors or any other person authorized to do so in the governing documents, but shareholders may be precluded from calling special meetings.
+A special meeting may be called by the board of directors, or any other person authorized to do so in the governing documents, but shareholders may be precluded from calling special meetings.

-The Companies Law provide shareholders with only limited rights to requisition a general meeting, and does not provide shareholders with any right to put any proposal before a general meeting.
+The Companies Act provide shareholders with only limited rights to requisition a general meeting and does not provide shareholders with any right to put any proposal before a general meeting.
 However, these rights may be provided in a company's articles of association.
-Our Third Amended and Restated Memorandum and Articles of Association allow our shareholders holding in aggregate not less than one-third of all votes attaching to the issued and outstanding shares of our company entitled to vote at general meetings to requisition an extraordinary general meeting of our shareholders, in which case our board is obliged to convene an extraordinary general meeting and to put the resolutions so requisitioned to a vote at such meeting.
-Other than this right to requisition a shareholders' meeting, our Third Amended and Restated Memorandum and Articles of Association do not provide our shareholders with any other right to put proposals before annual general meetings or extraordinary general meetings not called by such shareholders.
-As an exempted Cayman Islands company, we are not obliged by law to call shareholders' annual general meetings.
+Our Third Memorandum and Articles of Association do not allow our shareholders to requisite with any general meeting nor to put proposals before annual general meetings or extraordinary general meetings.
+As an exempted Cayman Islands company, we are not obliged by law to call shareholders' annual general meetings, but we are required to convene annual general meetings under the Third Memorandum and Articles of Association.